Kai535813/Musikhelfer/README.md

 **Classification: Utility Tool**

 ## Discription:
-Musikhelfer is a music software.
-It includes regular practice functions such as a tuner and metronome.
-On top of that it has a harmonizer and ear training functions.
+Musikhelfer is a music  application, with four major utilities including an auto-harmonizer, a pitch ear trainer, a tuner, and a metronome.
+The application utilizes a note class for melody inputting underneath the harmonizer utility, and a button class.

-## GUI:
+## Artifacts:

 ![Mock UI](https://github.com/Kai535813/Musikhelfer/blob/main/images/UIDesign.png?raw=true)